-The Barnwells are working with the Land Trust to place a conservation easement on a full 7,280-acres of the ranch, located in the Larabee Creek watershed.
+The Barnwells worked with the Land Trust to place a conservation easement on 7,280-acres of the ranch, located in the Larabee Creek watershed.
 Chalk Mountain Ranch is naturally scenic: conifer forests line its slopes and canyons and open oak woodlands and grasslands cover a good portion of the property.
 Its perennial streams and creeks provide good spawning and rearing habitat for native salmon and steelhead trout, and on iconic Chalk Rock, a pair of peregrine falcons has fledged every year since 1979.
 In addition, the Barnwells have diary records of the falcons from the 1920s.

 Valley View Ranch

 1,532 acres protected in 2008; a Six Rivers to the Sea property.
 Lorana and Francis Sweet’s family has been on the Valley View Ranch since 1940.
 Before that the Russ Family, with whom Francis is related through marriage, owned the land since 1888.